standardgalactic/zet/_posts/2023-02-21-modular-specs.md

   So, when importing/exporting a variable, it can be useful to create access functions to read/write the variable and transform all references to the variable into a call to the appropriate access function.

+  Fortunately, ASL specs tend to already use access functions to access variables because most registers need some special access code to implement banking, masking, access checks, etc. So, for ASL specs, there is often not much that has to be done.

 Each use of the specification turns out to need a slightly different module interface.